-The cars represent the possible different alternatives.
+The cars represent the different alternatives.
 They are listed in the "Alternatives" tab of the start interface (Figure 1).
 The criteria are listed in the Criteria tab (Figure 2).

 By going into the menu Analysis -> Visualization -> Global Visual Analysis (or by typing CTRL + G), you open a visual representation of the decision problem.
 In this chart, the cars are represented by the points and the criteria are represented by the axes.

 The red axis (the one without label) represents the so-called “decision stick”.
-It represents the direction of the most preferred car.
+It represents the direction of the preferred car.
 Indeed, it is computed with the weights given by John and represents the compromise he wants to make among the different criteria.
 Projecting the cars on this axis (right click on the chart then click on “Stick projections”) will give a visual representation of the ranking as shown in Figure 7.
-We can see that in this case, the most preferred cars are the one represented in orange.
+We can see that in this case, the preferred cars are the ones represented in orange.
 The two best scored alternatives are the Audi A3 and the BMW 1 series.

 If we open the Global (numerical) ranking by going in into the menu Analysis -> Ranking and click on the Ranking menu item, we get the numerical ranking of the different alternatives.
 The preferred car is the BMW 1 series with a score of 65,13 followed by the Audi A3 with a score of 58,06 (see Figure 8).